Deutsche Boerse CEO says consolidation is inevitable

+BRIEF-AQ Estate says existence of material uncertainties may cast doubt on Co's ability to continue as going concern

+* Issues clarification on why the auditor did not have any comment for year ended 31 Dec 2016

-LUXEMBOURG Deutsche Boerse DB1Gne.DE Chief Executive Reto Francioni signaled that he would continue to look out for consolidation opportunities even if the European Commission blocks the planned takeover of NYSE Euronext NYX.N.
+LUXEMBOURG Jan 18 Deutsche Boerse Chief Executive Reto Francioni signalled that he would continue to look out for consolidation opportunities even if the European Commission blocks the planned takeover of NYSE Euronext.

 "Some people are asking why not confine ourselves to our home countries and serve the real economy," he told the Global Securities Financing conference in Luxembourg on Wednesday.